 For the caramelized pears, I sliced some pears thinly.
 I cooked them in a saucepan of butter and brown sugar until the pears were softened but not mushy.

 The pastry cream is a cooked custard of egg yolks, sugar, flour, and milk or cream.
-You can make this step up to two days ahead and store in the fridge covered with plastic wrap.
+You can make this step up to two days ahead and store in the fridge covered with plastic wrap (press the plastic wrap directly on the surface of the pastry cream to prevent a skin from forming).

 Caramelized Pear and Gingersnap Trifle